Effective as of: 02.15.2025

 The obligations of the University to its faculty members are:

-(a) To protect the right of each faculty member to academic freedom; that is, the right to pursue knowledge, to write, and to speak freely as responsible citizens without institutionally imposed restrictions.
+- To protect the right of each faculty member to academic freedom; that is, the right to pursue knowledge, to write, and to speak freely as responsible citizens without institutionally imposed restrictions.
 A faculty member must be judged as a scholar and a teacher on the basis of legitimate intellectual and professional criteria and not on his/her political views, religious beliefs, or other matters of personal preference.

-(c) To provide opportunity for academic advancement according to prescribed criteria and procedures.
+- To provide opportunity for academic advancement according to prescribed criteria and procedures.

 The obligations of faculty members of the University are:

-(a) To carry out duly assigned academic duties.
+- To carry out duly assigned academic duties.

 Criteria for Appointment and Promotion

-(Note: These provisions do not apply to Visiting Faculty.)
+Faculty Recruitment (Note: These provisions do not apply to Visiting Faculty.)

 The University’s most valuable resource is the faculty and their intellectual talent and productivity.
 Each academic program forms a search committee appointed by the Dean for the recruitment of full-time faculty.
 No search can begin without the approval of the Provost.
-Overall responsibility for faculty recruitment lies with the search committee, with the recruitment process coordinated through the Human Resources department.
+Overall responsibility for faculty recruitment lies with the search committee, and with the recruitment process coordinated through the Human Resources department.
 The search committee makes its recommendation to the Dean and the faculty of the academic program.
 This recommendation includes a ranking of the top candidates.
 The academic program decides on the top candidate in a formal meeting.

 It is the responsibility of the Dean and the faculty of the academic program to conduct open and thorough searches to identify the best candidate for each faculty position.
 An effective search is important for several reasons.
 First, it casts the net as widely as possible to identify the best candidate for a position.
-Second, it ensures that all persons, regardless of gender, race, age or other factors have equal opportunity to be considered fairly.
+Second, it ensures that all persons, regardless of gender, race, age, or other factors have equal opportunity to be considered fairly.
 Finally, a search process establishes the chosen candidate as the best available person in the eyes of new colleagues.

 A thorough search includes broad advertisement of the position by (1) advertisements in academic and professional journals, (2) web postings, and (3) personal contacts.

 The search committee chair will provide evidence to the Dean of an open and thorough search for each faculty appointment or explanation of the circumstances that forced an abbreviated process.
+Faculty appointments are made by the Provost, after review by the Dean.

 Titles for Faculty